bdastur/notes/aws/readme.md

   is created immediately, but data is loaded lazily.
 * Means the volume can be accessed upon creation, and if data being requested is not yet restored, it will be upon first request.
-* Snapshots can used to increase the size of an EBS volume.
+* Snapshots can be used to increase the size of an EBS volume.
 * Snapshots of encrypted volumes are encrypted automatically.
 * Volumes restored from encrypted snapshots are encrypted automatically.
 * You can share snapshots, but only if they are unencrypted.